JinwenPan/Parallel-Heat-Equation-Solver/README.md

 # Parallel Heat Equation Solver

-This repository contains a parallel implementation of a heat equation solver using the Jacobi method.
+This repository contains a parallel implementation of a 2D [heat equation](https://en.wikipedia.org/wiki/Heat_equation) solver using the [Jacobi method](https://en.wikipedia.org/wiki/Jacobi_method).
 The solver supports various parallelization strategies involving MPI and OpenMP.
 It is designed to be flexible, allowing both blocking and non-blocking communication approaches for improved performance across different architectures.

 ## Table of Contents
 - [Introduction](#introduction)